pedromaltez/pf-react/README.md

 Use your knowledge of React state management to resolve this issue.
 Consider options such as the Context API, Redux, etc.

-We would like you to provide your reasoning behind your chosen solution.
+We would like you to be abe to discuss your reasoning behind your chosen solution.

 Additionally, please implement a confirmation message to notify users when their order gets successfully placed.
 (Note: The order doesn't need to be saved; this is merely a dummy confirmation.)

 ### Task 3 - Making Improvements

-You may have noticed that when you click 'Add to basket' multiple times for a product, its entries get duplicated in the shopping basket.
+You may have noticed that when you click 'Add to basket' multiple times for a product, its entries get duplicated in the shopping cart.

-Rectify this issue by increasing the quantity of the product rather than adding a new entry whenever it is added to the basket multiple times.
+Please resolve this issue by increasing the quantity of the product rather than adding a new entry whenever it is added to the basket multiple times.

 ### Task 4 - Component Creation